-The Naval Business Unit, in support of the Defense and Civilian Sector, currently has a career opportunity for a qualified Tomahawk Weapons System training subject matter expert (SME) to provide Tomahawk training support for the implementation, execution, and assessment of the training program and requirements to support Tomahawk at Tactical Training Group, Pacific (TTGP), San Diego, CA.
+The Naval Business Unit, in support of the Defense and Civilian Sector, currently has a career opportunity for a qualified Tomahawk Training Analyst to provide Sea-Launched Attack Missile Exercise (SLAMEX) support for the implementation, execution, and assessment of the training program and requirements to support SLAMEX at Tactical Training Group, Pacific (TTGP), San Diego, CA.

 Training SMEs are highly-skilled persons with knowledge gained over years of experience at senior levels.
 They promote greater information sharing for staffs and stakeholders.
 They provide realistic as well as reliable, consistent support and well-developed recommendations to various audiences in training and real world events.
 They will maintain the integrity of the training objectives, and maintain a knowledge base that is consistent with the requirements that cover the full spectrum of the listed Functional Area duties.
 SMEs serve as the catalyst for developing and evaluating requirements.
 They provide the expertise and insight to support programs and leaders at all levels, including very senior levels, civilian and military sectors.
 They are experienced subject matter experts in their fields of expertise.

-The ideal candidate for this position is a Tomahawk operations SME, having stood watch on a Tomahawk-equipped platform as a Tomahawk Weapons Systems operator and/or supported Tomahawk training in a schoolhouse.
+The ideal candidate for this position is a Tomahawk Land Attack Missile (TLAM) operations SME, having stood watch on a Tomahawk-equipped platform as a Tomahawk Weapons Systems operator and/or supported SLAMEX training in a schoolhouse.
 In addition, the candidate will have excellent public speaking, presentation, and time management skills, as well as at least six years of applicable experience in:

 - Conducting fleet training analyses to identify gaps, training needs, and solutions

 - Developing and modifying training event/exercise scenarios and curricula